marcyves/COVID19-Python/README.md

 # COVID19-Python
-Extracting COBID19 Data with Python, Pandas and friends
+Extracting COBID19 Data from https://www.worldometers.info/coronavirus/#countries with Python, Pandas and friends

 2 scripts are provided:
  - The first document is a Jupyter Notebook to use with Anaconda.
 You can use it to explore and experiment with the data.